-For a free consultation with one of Los Angeles’ most renowned and experienced DUI lawyers, connect with the Kraut Law Group in Hollywood.
+For a free consultation with one of Los Angeles’ most renowned and experienced DUI lawyers, connect with the Kraut Criminal & DUI Lawyers in Hollywood.
 Michael Kraut, the lead attorney, worked as a Deputy District Attorney for LA for many years, and he is Harvard Law School educated.
 He’s also appeared on numerous TV stations as an expert in DUI law.

 If you have been arrested for a DUI in Beverly Hills or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.